john00003/sfm-gaussian-splatting/README.md

 ## Installation Instructions

 ### SfM Installation
+Check the releases tab for a downloadable version.
+This release packages all of the dependencies the project was built with into .dll files.
+This version should work out of the box on any Window's machine equipped with a Nvidia graphics card.

 ### Gaussian Splatting Training + Viewer Installation
 The Gaussian Splatting repository [2] has complete instructions for installation of the Gaussian Splatting training program, and a visualization tool to view the rendered scene.
 Follow the installation tutorial (complete with a video tutorial for Windows) in the repository's README.